probabl-ai/sklearn-ragger-duck/doc/user_guide/index.rst

 Concepts
 --------

-Before to explain how a retriever is trained, we first show the main components of such retriever.
+Before explaining how a retriever is trained, we will first show the main components of such a retriever.

 .. image:: /_static/img/diagram/retrieval_phase.png
     :width: 100%
     :align: center
     :class: transparent-image

 A retriever has two main components: (i) an algorithm to transform natural text into a mathematical vector representation and (ii) a database containing vectors and their corresponding natural text.
 This database is also capable of finding the most similar vectors to a given query vector.